Thornathan/Checkers-Project-1/README.md

 - My brother David for spending about 3 hours completely looking over my code and helping me figure out how to MOVE THE DAMN CHECKERS.

+## Bugs to still fix

+- One rule of checkers is when you jump a piece and you have the ability to jump another piece you should be allowed to jump again.
+Currently the game simply changes turns regardless if this is a possibility.

+- Leftbound error occurs if you try to jump a piece from lets say column 3 to column 1 and will not allow the jump and switches turns anyways.

+- Some issues occur later on with the pieces being jumpable but the jump doesn't occur and instead changes turns causing a player to lose a turn.

 ## Author